Nilusink/Fridrich/README.md

 |
 |---♦ fridrich
 |   |---♦ __init__.py
+|   |---♦ AppStore.py
+|   |---♦ backend.py
 |   |---♦ cryption_tools.py
-|   |---♦ backend.py
-|   |---♦ types.py
 |   |---♦ useful.py
 |
-|---♦ YourProgramm.py
+|---♦ YourProgram.py
 </pre>
 Optionally there also is the file **FridrichBackendOffline.py** which is for testing if you can't connect to a Fridrich Server.
 <br><br>
 ## Fridrich Dashboard
 As you may have noticed, this program is not actually included in this repository.
-The Programmer of it has made his own repository, but the code is not open-source and he only publishes .exe files of his program (I really don't know why).
-So sadly, you either have to use the .exe or create your own program.
+The Programmer of it doesn't want his code to be open-source, so unfortunately you have to make your own program.
+As an example of how to use the fridrich module, you can use **VersionChanger.py**, **AppStore.py** and **adminTool.py**.

 # **Attention!**
 This project uses Python-3.10 Syntax (Server and backend), so it won't run on anything else than Python-3.10 or Higher!